Points of Pride

 - Packer in Training (Early Childhood)

-Summer experience at Woodson co-taught by Woodson and preschool teachers for students who did not have a preschool experience to prepare them for success in Kindergarten - More Than Pink (Community Education Enrichment)
+Summer experience at Woodson co-taught by Woodson and preschool teachers for students who did not have a preschool experience to prepare them for success in Kindergarten. - More Than Pink (Community Education Enrichment)

-An enrichment program for young women in Austin focused on developing positive self-concept and self-advocacy while training for a 5K - Preschool on Wheels (Early Childhood)
+An enrichment program for young women in Austin focused on developing positive self-concept and self-advocacy while training for a 5K. - Boys of Tomorrow (Community Education Enrichment)

 In partnership with local non-profit and in home childcare providers giving a preschool experience for students while they attend in home daycare. - Community partnerships in early childhood

-Partnership with the county, Mayo Clinic and other local preschool programs to support early intervention with young children - Family Lit (Adult Learning and Early Childhood)
+Partnership with the county, Mayo Clinic and other local preschool programs to support early intervention with young children. - Family Lit (Adult Learning and Early Childhood)

-Childcare and parenting classes at no cost for parents learning to speak English or working towards their GED funded by a grant from The Hormel Foundation - Voluntary Prekindergarten (Early Childhood)
+Childcare and parenting classes at no cost for parents learning to speak English or working towards their GED funded by a grant from The Hormel Foundation. - Voluntary Prekindergarten (Early Childhood)

-We have received state funding (VPK) since its inception in 2017 - Austin Adult Learning (Adult Learning)
+We have received state funding (VPK) since its inception in 2017. - Austin Adult Learning (Adult Learning)

-We have the largest number of adult learners participating compared to our ABE Consortium partners - Kids Korner (School Age Child Care)
+We have the largest number of adult learners participating compared to our ABE Consortium partners - Kids Korner (School Age Child Care).

 We are the top childcare provider in the community.